Tyler School of Art

 Academic Policies & Regulations

-The university policies and regulations generally apply to all undergraduate students and provide a framework within which schools and colleges may specify further conditions or variations appropriate to students in their courses or programs.
+Temple University's policies and regulations generally apply to all undergraduate students and provide a framework within which schools and colleges may specify further conditions or variations appropriate to students in their courses or programs.
 Policies specific to Tyler School of Art are as follows:

 A credit hour is a measure of the amount of work represented in intended learning outcomes and verified by evidence of student achievement.
 A credit hour is an institutionally established equivalency that reasonably approximates: